Jennifer Schell, CAS®

 Best Annuity Rates This Week

-Multi-year guaranteed annuities, also known as MYGAs, are a fixed annuity that locks in a stable interest rate for a specified time period.
+Multi-year guaranteed annuities, also known as MYGAs, are fixed annuities that lock in a stable interest rate for a specified time period.
 Surrender periods usually last three to 10 years.

 Because MYGA rates change daily, RetireGuide and its partners update the following tables below frequently.
 It’s important to check back for the most recent information.

-Below are examples of the best annuity rates as of May 2024.
+Below are examples of the current best annuity rates.

 TermRateProviderProductAM Best Rating